 Take Your Songs to the Next Level

 In this intensive workshop, designed for small groups in sessions of three to four hours, each participant shares a new or in-progress song, and Jeffrey leads a discussion about the songs’ strengths and weaknesses and how to bring them to their full potential.
 Learn tools and strategies for sharpening your lyrics, strengthening the melody and chord progression, cutting whatever is not needed, developing the story, and bringing out the heart of a song.
 You’ll learn as much from giving constructive feedback about others’ songs as you will from comments and suggestions about your own work.
 Bring a song that you’d like feedback on and are open to changing (not one you feel is exactly how you want it!), and enough lyric sheets for the group.

 Songwriting inspiration may be impossible to define or control or predict, but that doesn’t mean that you have to just sit around idly waiting for it.
 In this workshop, you’ll explore the many ways in which you can make yourself more receptive to inspiration and stir up ideas when you feel stuck or blocked.
 Topics include free-writing games, using prompts, finding ideas in mistakes and accidents, writing in character, rewriting other songs, using a song template, and more.
-The workshop is open to songwriters with any level of experience.